 I hear from a lot of you that what you like the most about our site is that you never know what you’re going to find from one post to the next.
 I love getting this note — because it confirms that a) you guys are paying attention, and b) because it allows me to write inside-baseball posts like this one and know that you will still come back tomorrow in search of the perfect tandoori burger.
 Correct?

 Today I want to answer a question I’ve been asked a lot: How do you write this blog?
 Which I’m also going to interpret as How do you write and How did you start?
 It’s an involved question, one I’m not sure I’m entirely qualified to answer yet, and one that, you’ll see, sends me in several different directions below.
 (To give you an idea, the working title of this post for the past few months had been “Everything I Learned About Blogging I Learned in Magazines” before I realized I had so much more to say.)
 The truth is, I had no idea what I was doing when, in the winter of 2010, GoDaddy told me that Yes!
 The URL dinneralovestory.com is available!
-But I’ve figured a few things out along the way and thought it might help those of you thinking of starting your own blog.
+But I’ve figured out a few things along the way and thought it might help those of you thinking of starting your own blog.
 (As for starting a career in food writing, you cannot get any better than this post by Amanda Hesser.)
 What I wrote below should not be mistaken for The Definitive Rules of Blogging 101.
 There are about eight million people out there generating eight million hits a day and maybe even making money from it — and if that’s what you are after, you should skip this post and seek their advice.
 I’ve accepted now that this site will most likely never be the source of a down payment on that house in Block Island overlooking Mohegan Bluffs.
 (Why God, Why?)
 But for a satisfying job that has led to unexpected places, these are the rules I’ve lived by.

 Lesson 1: Shorter Isn’t Necessarily Better.
 Better is Better

 My crash-course in blogging lasted about two weeks.
 I had just lost my job at Cookie, the parenting magazine where I was editing features, and a website called to see if I could help out launching a few blogs on their lifestyle vertical.
-I was feeling a little lost — not to mention there was not one more corner of the house to organize, which seemed to be my way of dealing with my sudden daily aimlessness — so I said yes and pretty soon was on the 8:43 commuter train again, headed to a downtown office where the staffers seemed to check every box for website start-up.
+I was feeling a little lost — not to mention there was not one more corner of the house to organize, which seemed to be my way of dealing with my sudden daily aimlessness — so I said yes and pretty soon was on the 8:43 commuter train again, headed to a downtown office where the staffers checked every box for website start-up.
 (Skull caps: Check; Bright Eyes station playing on Pandora: Check; Enrollment in artisanal, fetish-y food project: Check.)
 Everything happens faster online (first lesson) so my supervisor did not waste anytime laying down a few crucial rules about blogging to his seemingly prehistoric new freelancer.
 Don’t write in long paragraphs.
 Don’t write long at all.
 Online readers like quick hits.
 They like lists and bullet points whenever possible!
 Say things that will start a conversation in the comment field.
 (Or better yet, incite a riot in the comment field!)
 Tweet everything!
 Post everything on facebook!
 And my favorite, which I think about every single day: Remember: Producing content is 10% of the job; Promoting it is 90%.
 Ay yi yi.

 For week one I just followed orders and repeated to myself “Don’t be old.”
 But by week two, I was done.
 Here’s the thing.
 My supervisor was right about every single thing above.
 If you want more visitors (and any blogger who tells you he or she doesn’t is lying) you can get there more readily by following all of his rules.
 But you could also assume a certain amount of intelligence from your reader and write the way you want to write, the way most readers want you to write, that is, honestly.
 The masses might not come right away, but if you take time to write something that is pure and resonant and comes with no behind-the-scenes agenda, people will respond.
 And you will respond to their response.
 I remember early on in my DALS life when my ambitions were a little grander, I called my VC friend Roger in Palo Alto for a counseling session on building the “business.”
 He gave me the best piece of advice — or at least the best piece of advice that I felt most comfortable with.
 Don’t think about anything but the content for the first year.
 You need to earn the trust of readers and you need to distinguish yourself.
 The only way to do that is by paying close attention to what you are producing every day.
 Roger flip-flopped the formula for me and set me back on the path I knew so well from magazines, and that had never really led me wrong before: 90% of your time should be spent thinking about content, fresh new ideas, and presenting those ideas from a fresh perspective.
 Your perspective.
 Everything else?
 10%.